timarkh/tsakorpus/docs/pipeline.md

 * Plain text questonnaire convertor (``txt_questionnaires2json.py``).
 This is an ad hoc plain text convertor for Beserman Udmurt files that contain single usage examples from the dictionary together with their translations.
 You probably don't need it.

-Before you run a convertor, you have to adjust settings in the ``src_convertors/conf`` directory and put your source corpus files to the ``src_convertors/corpus/%corpus_name%`` directory.
+Before you run a convertor, you have to adjust settings in the ``src_convertors/conf_conversion`` directory and put your source corpus files to the ``src_convertors/corpus/%corpus_name%`` directory or, if you are going to have only one corpus, to ``src_convertors/corpus``.
 See src_convertors.md for further details.

 Normally, conversion takes 1-10 minutes per million tokens.
 However, if the source convertor has to cut media files, this may take much longer (several hours per million tokens).